aaliddell/s2cell/docs/source/s2_concepts.rst

 This is linked to the concept of a `Quadtree <https://en.wikipedia.org/wiki/Quadtree>`__, where a square is recursively subdivided into four equal sub-cells.
-When considered from the Hilbert Curve perspective, the curve walks the centres of the tree's leaf nodes.
+When considered from the Hilbert Curve perspective, the curve walks the centers of the tree's leaf nodes.

 In S2, six copies of the Hilbert Curve are mapped onto the six faces of a cubesurrounding the unit sphere, with the curve orientation on each face adjusted to produce a single continuous curve that